-The application deadline for 2016 entry is the 15 October 2015.
+The application deadline for 2018 entry is the 15 October 2017, 6:00pm (UK time).

-In order to apply to Cambridge for 2016 entry (or deferred entry in 2017) you must submit a UCAS application by 15 October 2015.
+In order to apply to Cambridge for 2018 entry (or deferred entry in 2019) you must submit a UCAS application by 15 October 2017, 6.00pm (UK time).

-Applications to UCAS are made online using 'UCAS Apply' web-based application system.
-Click 'Apply 2016' for application for 2016 entry or 2017 deferred entry to the University of Cambridge.
-Your school or college will be able to advise you about the process.
+Applications to UCAS are made online using the UCAS Apply web-based application system.
+Click 'Apply 2018' for application for 2018 entry or 2019 deferred entry to the University of Cambridge.
+Your school or college will be able to advise you about the process, but we’ve included some information below about personal statements and school/college references.
 If you've left school or college or are a resident abroad you should contact UCAS for more information.

-Once you have submitted your UCAS application, you can check on its progress online through 'UCAS Track'
+Once you've submitted your UCAS application, you can check on its progress online through UCAS Track.